-The rest of this guide is applicable for you only if you haven't chosen Site Build It as your website building service - SBI includes all the tools you will ever need, as well as an excellent guide on how to create a website using these tools.
+The rest of this guide is applicable for you only if you haven't chosen Solo Build It as your website building service - SBI includes all the tools you will ever need, as well as an excellent guide on how to create a website using these tools.

 Search Engine Optimization

 To optimize a page for a specific keyword (keyword phrase), you should include it in the following strategic places...

 The first and most important tag in search engine optimization.
 It should contain 5-10 words.
 The specific keyword should be used, preferably as the first word(s) of the title.
 The title appears as the link in search engine listings, so you need to make it attractive to humans as well.

 The second important tag.
 It is used by many search engines as a short description of the page, so don't repeat the Title in this tag, and make sure it's attractive, without being misleading.
 It should not exceed 150-200 characters.
 The specific keyword should be used at least once.